mohammadamirusefi/typekade-sign-up/README.md

 It opens the website in a browser, fills in the registration form (name, email, password, etc.), and submits it automatically — just like a real user would.

+It was created for learning purposes — to explore web automation and browser control with Python.
 ---

 ##  basic tips